star-whale/starwhale/docs/docs/reference/cli/model.md

 swcli model ppl [OPTIONS] TARGET
 ```

-- This command will run ppl which is defined in the `run.ppl` field of the model.yaml.
-When you write a subclass of `starwhale.api.model.PipelineHandler`, the `ppl` class method is necessary and it will be called by `ppl` command.
+- This command will run ppl defined in the `run.ppl` field of `model.yaml`.
+When you write a subclass of `starwhale.api.model.PipelineHandler`, the `ppl` class method is required, and it will be invoked by the `ppl` command.
-- `TARGET` argument is required, `Model URI` or model workdir path is ok for `TARGET` argument.
-In Starwhale agent docker environment, only support workdir path.
+- The `TARGET` argument is required. `Model URI` or the model working dir path is ok for the `TARGET` argument.
+In the Starwhale agent docker environment, only the working dir path is supported.
-- The Starwhale dataset is a precondition for the `ppl` command to run.
-You should run `swcli dataset render-fuse` to render `input.json` for the input of `ppl` command.
+- The Starwhale dataset is a precondition for running the `ppl` command.
+It would be best if you ran `swcli dataset render-fuse` to render `input.json` for the input of `ppl` command.
 - Another precondition is the Starwhale runtime.
-The `ppl` command must run at the activated runtime environment.
+The `ppl` command must run in the activated runtime environment.
-- This command helps the developer to debug ppl process.
-More human friendly command to evaluate mode is `swcli job create` or `swcli model eval`.
+- This command helps the developer debug ppl processes.
+The more human-friendly command to evaluate a model is `swcli job create` or `swcli model eval`.
 - Options:

     |Option|Alias Option|Required|Type|Default|Description|